Side Menu:

 On 1 October 1911, Boxhall was confirmed as a sub-lieutenant in the Royal Naval Reserve.

-After spending time on the Australian run in 1911, by the end of the year he was back on the North Atlantic run aboard the Arabic.
+After spending time on the Australian run in 1911, by the end of the year he was back on the North Atlantic run aboard the Arabic, from the 19th of December 1911 until the 15th of January 1912.
 The Arabic had William Murdoch as its Second Officer in 1903 (June 1903 - 24th May 1904), during which time his quick thinking averted disaster when he overrode a command from a superior officer to avoid a collision.

 See also...